zupzup/blog/smart-contract-solidity/post.md

     event PayedOutTo(address addr, uint winningFunds);
 ```

-These `event`s are only here for debugging purposes.
+These `event`s are only used debugging purposes in our contract.
 We can basically use them to *log* to the blockchain, which can be helpful when testing and debugging the contract.
 We can also listen to these events using `web3.js`, which is described in the next section.

 In this case, we create an event for all our transactions as well as for the finishing of the contract.